Everyone likes finding a fiver in their jeans pocket they’d forgotten about. And it’s a rare person who likes to lose money they don’t have to.

 Rolling your super from one account to another is definitely not for everyone.

-Many people will find that rolling their super together into one account saves them money and makes life easier, but if rolling out of another fund means you lose insurance with them, it might not be worth it for you.
-This is especially the case where you have insurance in one fund that was provided without any limitations or exclusions which might not be equalled in ElectricSuper, particularly if your health is not what it once was.
+Many people will find that rolling their super together into one account saves them money and makes life easier.
+But if rolling out of another fund means you lose insurance with them, it might not be worth it for you.
+This is especially so where you have insurance in one fund without any limitations or exclusions which might not be equalled in ElectricSuper, particularly if your health is not what it once was.

-If you aren’t sure what insurance you have with your other funds, check your last statement from them or give them a call.
+If you aren’t sure what insurance you have with your other funds, check your last statement or call them.

 You can see what insurance you have with us in the secure area of the website or call us on 1300 307 844 to discuss your insurance in more detail.
 If you need to apply for additional insurance with us, our team can help you with that too.